News

 Published on November 5, 2025

-Veeva's approach to machine learning isn't merely automation; it's about creating 'agentic AI' purpose-built for life sciences.
-This means the intelligent tools aren't just processing data; they're designed to proactively assist, learn, and even adjust commercial strategies across entire territories, as Luik predicted.
-This shift from reactive tools to proactive 'agents' could fundamentally alter how pharmaceutical companies engage with healthcare providers and patients, offering a system of insight, knowledge sharing, and omnichannel capabilities.
+Veeva’s approach to AI goes beyond automation, focusing on creating 'agentic AI' tailored for life sciences.
+These intelligent tools are designed to proactively assist, learn, and adjust commercial strategies.
+This shift could fundamentally alter how pharmaceutical companies engage with healthcare providers and patients, offering a system of insight, knowledge sharing, and omnichannel capabilities.